troyxuanyichen/API-Requirement/ServerRequirements.md

 Add new api 'fast delete' for debug use only
 Add the 'quick login' api
 Important: prepend 'JWT ' to the jwt token
+Add 'user' to all the router that is ralated to user
+Add the 'add relationship' api

 /password(PUT)
 -------------
 To change the user's password.